 Fast and Easy Christmas Mug Rug Tutorial

 Does this look like the same mug rug as yesterday?
-It is, just in different fabrics.
+It is, just in different fabrics and a different flower in the center.
 I’ll share a fast and easy tutorial with you.
 What I really like about mug rugs is that they are a great way to try out a new block, play around with your quilting and have something cute to show for it…….or give it as a gift!